steven-dyson/todo-finder.nvim/README.md

 ## Features

 - **Fast Scanning**: Quickly searches your project for TODOs.
+- Buffer Highlight: Flags are highlighted in the active buffer.
 - **Custom Colors**: Easily configure todo list with custom colors.
 - **Keybinding Support**: Set a custom keybinding to open the TODO list.
 - **Directory Exclusion**: Exclude directories containing plugins or modules.